 The QuantaDose® dual-wavelength multi-strip UVC test card measures UV intensity with a very specialized analyte for wide-band photochromic UV dosimetry combined with a narrow-band short-wave fluorescent indicator for testing optimal UVC germicidal wavelengths.

-QuantaDose® UVC test cards are a basic, reliable, low cost, simple, in-house, reusable method of monitoring UV intensity along with verifying that the optimal UVC germicidal light wavelengths are being used in your disinfection process without spending hundreds of dollars on fragile UV and UVC light meters.
+QuantaDose® UVC test cards are a basic, reliable, low-cost, simple, in-house, reusable method of monitoring UV intensity and verifying that the optimal UVC germicidal light wavelengths are being used in your disinfection process without spending hundreds of dollars on fragile UV and UVC light meters.

 Step 1 confirms UV-C wavelengths when the specialized narrow-band shortwave analyte absorbs invisible UV-C light between 222-280 nm.

 The top UV-C indicator then releases this invisible UV-C energy in visible photons at a visible light wavelength of approximately 515 nm or a frequency interval of around 590 THz.

 Photons at this visible wavelength of light cause the letters UV-C to illuminate bright green glowing fluorescent color while exposed to direct UV-C light.

 All genuine, properly functioning UV-C 253.7 nm Mercury Bulbs, Excimer Lamps producing FAR-UV 222nm or UV-C 200-280 nm, and Microcavity Plasma Bulbs emitting 222 nm FAR-UVC will all ALWAYS display bright green UV-C letters because the visible spectrum of light interference is limited to a maximum of 15% of the UV-C bulb’s total output power.